 With the months of preparation you put into preparing for your “A” race, getting injured or sick at the last second can be devastating.
 The decision to drop out before things get worse is not an easy one, considering the time and money invested.

 After some time passes (I recommend at least two weeks), you will gain perspective on the true cause of your DNS.
 Learn from the experience so you can adjust your approach.
 Even seemingly random events, like bike crashes, can stem from a deeper root cause of pushing ourselves too hard.
+Once you have reflected on this DNS experience, you can begin to work toward recovery.

 The next step is to focus on recovery.
 Whether you were derailed by a crash, an illness or simply lack of preparation time, the answer is not additional stress.
 Use the planned setback of the DNS as the start point for a deep “unloading” block of at least four weeks’ duration.
 Stay active but resist the urge to do any real training.
 If you are recovering from an injury, create space in your work and family life.
 Once you have your health back, focusing on a non-triathlon project can be an excellent way to channel your energy.